... then I have got an idea for you:

 Yesterday (December 9th) was our 4th wedding anniversary - 4 years ago today we were on our honeymoon in Jamaica (ssssiiiigggghhhh ... wish I was in Jamaica right now ... we're hoping to go back there next year for our 5th wedding anniversary).
 I loved our wedding - I had wanted a winter/Christmas time wedding because my hometown church is always very pretty and beautifully decorated during the holiday season, and it worked out really well time-wise for wedding planning.
 Alan and I got engaged on February 14, 2006, so that gave me 10 months to plan everything, and allowed lots of leeway for graduating from law school and studying for and taking the bar exam.
 2006 was a busy year!
 Alan and I have been together for nearly 9 years and married for 4 - after all that time, we're still learning and growing together, and now we get to embark on another big journey together: parenthood!
 Should be fun, at the very least (ha!).
 I know raising a child will be a roller coaster ride, full of ups and downs, highs and lows, but there's nobody else in the world that I'd rather take on that challenge with than Alan.
 I don't want to get all schmoopy (I'm just not that way, I guess), but I'll sign off with two of my favorite Bible verses about love, which sum up the way I feel that love is or should be, and that always make me think of Alan.

-Awwww ... outside the church on December 9, 2006
+Awwww ... outside the church on December 9, 2006 |

 Ruth 1: 16 - 17 (this was the verse that was read at my wedding and my parents' wedding)

-"Entreat me not to leave you
+"Entreat me not to leave youor to turn back from following you;

 For wherever you go, I will go;